 Pi Experiments Calculator

 Pi, π, isn't just a number!
 It has always interested our species, has many intriguing properties, and is fundamental in physics, mathematics, and many other sciences.
 But after all, it's just neat!
-So neat that scientists decided to dedicate an entire day to it: Pi Day, the 14th of March.
+Most people know about the famous Pi Day, the annual celebration falling on the 14th of March, but did you know about the Pi Approximation Day?

-Follow us with this short journey along with the digits of pi!
-We will start with a formal introduction (after all, this is Pi Day, and we need to meet the host), and from there, we will teach you why pi is so important, why we need it, and finally, how to celebrate this day with us.
+On the 22nd of July, follow us on this adventure over the digits of pi!
+Learn why July 22 is Pi Approximation Day and how to celebrate it: we will start with a formal introduction (after all, we need to meet the host at this party), and from there, we will teach you why pi is so essential, and why we need it.
 And remember, this is not a lecture, but a party!

 Ready?
 Pie in your 2 pi plate?
 Let's go!